agabor/docs/_includes/graphql/getting-started.md

 ## Adding Custom Schema

-The Parse GraphQL API supports the use of custom user-defined schema.
+The MSG GraphQL API supports the use of custom user-defined schema.
 You can write your own types, queries, and mutations, which will be merged with the ones that are automatically generated.
 Your custom schema is resolved via [Cloud Code](#cloud-code-resolvers) functions.

 First, add a utility for parsing GraphQL queries as a required dependency: